January 9, 2023

 You may need to sign in or connect to an external account to use all the app’s features, however.
 If this is the case, each member will need to do so on their own.

 It’s free to install any app from the Slack app directory.
-However, some apps require a paid subscription to actually function after installing.
+However, some apps require a paid subscription to function after installing.

 For a free Slack workspace, you’re limited to 10 apps and integrations.
 Workspaces on a paid plan can install an unlimited number of apps.

-You can delete or remove an app from your Slack workspace by going to the Slack app directory (on desktop).
+You can delete or remove an app from your workspace by going to the Slack app directory (on desktop).